 Work conducted on improving the food safety and providing nutrient, diet-based food product by developing Functional Foods and Nutraceuticals was mainly confined to improving the nutritional quality of spinach by application of nano zinc.
+Another experiment on effect of nano particles on keeping quality of fig revealed that coating fruits with nano particles would delay the maturity development and improve the shelf life.

-While the experiment has given encouraging results on use of nanoparticles for improving the food quality, there is need to evaluate their use in the food produced in the area rather than attempt crops which are not normally grown in the area.
-The very concepts of functional foods, nutraceuticals and food supplements are new in India and are yet to establish commercially even in urban areas in the country.
-With a vast majority of the population in the region living in rural and semi urban areas, the focus of the research could have been more apt had it been concentrated on improving the food quality of common foods consumed in the area.
+While the experiments have given encouraging results on use of nanoparticles for improving the food quality, there is need to evaluate their use in the food produced in the area rather than attempt crops which are not normally grown in the area.
+The very concepts of functional foods, neutraceuticals and food supplements are new in India and are yet to establish commercially even in urban areas in the country.
+With a vast majority of the population in the region living in rural and semiurban areas, the focus of the research could have been more apt had it been concentrated on improving the food quality of common foods consumed in the area.